Market Data - Starter Guide

 Welcome to the CoinAPI developer documentation.
 This document should contain all the information required to properly implement applications using our API.

-There are 3 main interfaces that can be used to access CoinAPI:
+3 main interfaces can be used to access CoinAPI:

 Our Software Development Kit (SDK) is available on GitHub at https://github.com/coinapi/coinapi-sdk.
 If possible then we are strongly recommending using our tested libraries available on GitHub, rather than creating new ones.
-However, if you decide to create your own implementation or to change existing one, then we encourage you to create Pull Request to our main repository with proposed changes, then we will able to include your code in our official repository for use by other users, effectively creating collaboration.
+However, if you decide to create your implementation or to change the existing one, then we encourage you to create a Pull Request to our main repository with the proposed changes, we will able to include your code in our official repository for use by other users, effectively creating collaboration.

-In repository you can find libraries or examples for languages or enviroments like:
+In the repository, you can find libraries or examples for languages or environments like:

-You should assume that we are always providing certificates signed by Trusted Certification Authority.
+You should assume that we are always providing certificates signed by the Trusted Certification Authority.

 Standards and conventions